hanabi/hanabi.github.io/README.md

 * Sometimes, you want to *Finesse* someone with a clued card already in their hand.
 However, if you try to *Finesse* them, they will assume it is a *Prompt* and will misplay their already clued card, so it doesn't work out.
 * However, what if the clued card actually is playable?
 That means you can still do the *Finesse* - they will play the prompted card, see that it wasn't the card you had intended, and then blind play their 2nd newest card on the next turn.
 This is called a *Hidden Finesse* because the *Finesse* was temporarily hidden by the presence of another playable clued card.
-* For example, say that:
+* For example, in a 3-player game:
-    * Currently played on the board is a red 1 and a rainbow 2.
+    * Red 1 and rainbow 2 are played on the stacks.
+    * Alice clues red to Cathy, which touches her red 3.
-    * Alice has a rainbow 3 clued as red in her hand and no idea what it is.
-She also has a red 2 on newest slot.
+    * Bob has a rainbow 3 clued as red in her hand and he has no idea what it is.
-    * Bob's red 3 is clued and now it is Alice's turn.
-Alice sees this as a prompt and plays her clued red card, which was just represented to be the red 2.
-However, it was the rainbow 3!
-    * Since it wasn't the red 2, where could the red 2 be to make this clued red 3 playable?
-It must have been on Alice's newest slot.
-On her next turn, she blind-plays her 2nd slot card (it moved from 1st to 2nd slot since she drew a card from playing the rainbow 3).
+    * Bob sees that Alice's clue must be a *Prompt*, so he plays his red card as red 2.
+He is suprised to see that it is actually rainbow 3.
+    * Bob knows that he really must have the red 2, and it must have been on *Finesse Position* when Alice originally gave the clue.
+Since he just drew a card after he played the rainbow 3, he now knows that the red 2 is on his slot 2 (the second-newest card).
+    * On Bob's next turn, he blind-plays his the red 2 from slot 2.
+    * In this example, the red 2 was "hidden" by the rainbow 3.

 ### The Layered Finesse